reedmaxwell/EcoSLIM/README.md

 `export OMP_NUM_THREADS=16` for bash or
 `setenv OMP_NUM_THREADS 16` for t/c-shell.

-To run you will need to have a completed ParFlow simulation and a EcoSLIM input file that must be named `slimin.txt` and follow the format described below.
+To run you will need to have a completed ParFlow simulation and an EcoSLIM input file that must be named `slimin.txt` and follow the format described below.
 Note that this file does not need to be co-located with the ParFlow simulation.